ellisalgernon/PROJECT-SKYRIM/README.md

 # 5 Launching the Game
 You can now launch **PROJECT Skyrim** from Mod Organizer by clicking the "*Run*" button at the top right; make sure the `SKSE` executable is selected from the dropdown menu.

+> Before getting started, check out the **sticky posts** in the support channels on discord for known bug fixes, some of which may require a new game.

 The first boot might take a while to get going, so be patient; 5+ minutes are normal.

-> On your first launch, a pop-up may appear prompting you to log into Bethesda.net and download the creations - press `ok` and then `esc` to back out of it, no need to download anything.
+> On your first launch, a pop-up may appear prompting you to log into Bethesda.net and download the creations - press `ok` and then `esc` to back out of it, do not download anything.

 ## 5.1 Starting a New Game

-> You <ins>cannot</ins> reuse any old saves from vanilla Skyrim or other modlists, and even updated versions of the same modlist are often not "save safe".

 When starting a new game, you will first be stuck staring at Helgen for a while.

-> Be patient, you must wait here for about 5 minutes (until the "Museum" pop-up appears) in order to allow all scripts and other content to load.
+Be patient, you must wait here for about 5 minutes (until the "Museum" pop-up appears) in order to allow all scripts and other content to load.
 This is <ins>not</ins> optional.

+> You <ins>cannot</ins> reuse any old saves from vanilla Skyrim or other modlists, and even updated versions of the same modlist are often not "save safe".

 ![Screenshot 2025-04-17 204125](https://github.com/user-attachments/assets/da003fc7-86b6-448c-8b60-85da95b9fbc0)